Design Principles

 MemexAI makes a small number of opinionated decisions that affect everything downstream.
 Understanding them helps you structure memory well and predict behavior when things are working correctly.

-Files, not embeddings
+Files, not embeddings as the source of truth

 Memory is Markdown text stored as rows in Postgres — not embedding vectors in a separate store.